The Professors: The 101 Most Dangerous Academics in America: Argument

 Following the controversy over Ward Churchill's essay about the September 11 attacks, "On the Justice of Roosting Chickens," Horowitz argued that there were many "careers like Ward Churchill's."
 He wrote that "Not all of the professors depicted in this volume hold views as extreme as Ward Churchill's, but a disturbing number do" and "it would have been no problem to provide a thousand such profiles or even ten times the number."
-Horowitz uses quotes from the professors he names, and argues that two controversies involving former Harvard University President Lawrence Summers show that administrators refrain from challenging radicals.
-Horowitz devoted three pages to the defense of long-deceased Senator Joseph McCarthy, a defense that criticized Victor Navasky, the former longtime editor of The Nation and now professor of journalism at the Columbia University Graduate School of Journalism.